nitya308/mahjouba-makers-frontend/README.md

 For more detailed documentation on our file structure and specific functions in the code, feel free to check the project files themselves.

-## Setup Steps (example)
+## Setup Steps

+Due to the native code being used in this project, you need to run this thorugh the iOS simulator on MacOS rather than through the Expo mobile app scanning a QR code.
+(Sorry, Windows users - you're out of luck.)

 1. clone repo and `yarn install`
    - We are using yarn because npm has issues with installing peer dependencies, which in turn causes issues when you eventually want to deploy to TestFlight
-2. Change `SERVER_URL` endpoint to exact IPv4 address + port used by backend
+2. Change `SERVER_URL` endpoint depending on if you are using hosted backend or local backend
-   - You can view your IPv4 address by running `ipconfig` in command terminal
+3. `cd ios` and `pod install`
-3. App should be ready for use now
+4. `npx run-ios`, and the app should be ready for use
-   - `yarn start` to run with hot reloading
-      - If you are getting "This is taking much longer than it should..." error, try doing `expo start --tunnel` instead.
-This error happens sometimes when trying to run on Dartmouth eduroam.
+   - If the build fails, usually it is enough to try building the `.xcworkspace` file from XCode and fixing whatever error shows up based on XCode's recommendation

 #### Redux Debugging

+** Note: Broken since Expo 67.
+Maybe there's a fix recently, but not sure. **

 1. Download [react-native-debugger](https://github.com/jhen0409/react-native-debugger/releases) release
 2. Run `.exe` file